Trump rejects politicizing attacks -- unless it's Islamist terrorism

 There was more than a double standard at work: it was just the latest example of Trump's knee-jerk instinct to politicize terrorist attacks to advance his policy agenda and rally his political base, which has cheered Trump's hardline posture on terrorism and his efforts to curtail Muslim immigration.
 Just 30 days apart, Trump's response to the two attacks underscored the pattern of his wildly different attitudes about how the US should respond to attacks carried out by those inspired by radical Islamist ideology and those with no such motivations.

-In his first public remarks the day after the deadliest mass shooting in modern US history, Trump offered the perfunctory thoughts and prayers to the Las Vegas victims and remarked on the heroism of first responders, but offered no hint of policy action.
+In his first public remarks the day after the deadliest mass shooting in modern US history, Trump offered thoughts and prayers to the Las Vegas victims and remarked on the heroism of first responders, but offered no hint of policy action.

 "Today is a day for consoling the survivors, and mourning those we lost," press secretary Sarah Sanders said on behalf of the White House later that day.
 "There's a time and place for a political debate, but now is the time to unite as a country."

-The next 24 hours -- and the 24 hours after that, etc. -- were also not an appropriate time to discuss potential legislation to address the scourge of gun violence, which has claimed more US lives than terrorism on American soil since 2001.
+The next 24 hours -- and the 24 hours after that, etc. -- were also not an appropriate time to discuss potential legislation to address the scourge of gun violence, which has claimed vastly more US lives than terrorism on American soil since 2001.

 "At some point, perhaps that will come.
 But that's not for now.
 That's for -- at a later time," Trump told reporters on the second day of mourning, which he reiterated the next day, too.

-Thirty days later, when a radicalized Muslim allegedly rammed through a crowd of bikers and pedestrians in New York City, killing eight, there was not a mark of hesitation or wariness about disturbing the sanctity of mourning.
+Thirty days later, when an apparently radicalized Muslim man allegedly rammed through a crowd of bikers and pedestrians in New York City, killing eight, there was not a mark of hesitation or wariness about disturbing the sanctity of mourning.

 "I have just ordered Homeland Security to step up our already Extreme Vetting Program," Trump tweeted about six hours after initial reports of an attack.
 "Being politically correct is fine, but not for this!"